skx/dotfiles/.emacs.d/init.md

 ### Language Modes - YAML Mode

-YAML is used in Gitlab CI, and similar places.
+YAML is used in Gitlab CI, Kubernetes, and other similar places.

 ```lisp
 (use-package yaml-mode